-Please note: The Local Electoral (Advertising) Amendment Bill has been introduced into parliament and is expected to be enacted in July 2022.
-If enacted, that legislation will allow the address requirements of an advertisement authorisation statement to be met by providing-
+The LEA was amended in 2022 to allow the address requirements of an advertisement authorisation statement to be met by providing-

-- · a residential or business address; or
+- a residential or business address; or

-- · an email address; or
+- an email address; or

 - · a post office box number; or

-- a phone number; or
+- · a phone number; or

 - a link to a page on an Internet site (if the page contains 1 or more of the above).

 The requirement to list the authorising party remains.
-There must be a reasonable expectation that anyone wishing to discuss the advertising can do so with the candidate or their agent from the contact details listed in the authorisation statement.
+There must be a reasonable expectation that anyone wishing to respond to the campaigning material can do so with the candidate or their agent from the contact details listed in the authorisation statement.
 The use of a council building address is not permitted in the authorisation address.